Mark 24 mine

 The Mark 24 mine (also known as FIDO or Fido) is an air-dropped anti-submarine (ASW) acoustic torpedo developed by the United States during World War II; it was called a mine to conceal its capabilities.
-The torpedo entered service with the Allies in March 1943; the United States Navy (USN) used it until 1948.
+The torpedo entered service with the Allies in March 1943 and was used by the United States Navy (USN) until 1948.
 Approximately 4,000 were produced.
 Of the 340 deployed during the war, 204 were fired, sinking 37 and damaging 18 Axis submarines.

 Background

 The concept of the acoustic torpedo existed by World War I, but was impractical due to the insufficient understanding of underwater acoustics.
 Germany was developing electrically-driven acoustic torpedoes by 1933; the resulting G7e and G7es anti-ship torpedoes, running at a preset depth, entered service on submarines in 1943.
 The USN received a similar anti-ship torpedo, the Mark 28, in 1944.

 ASW torpedoes must detect and respond to greater changes in depth and azimuth than anti-ship torpedoes.
 FIDO was designed within the additional constraint of being air-dropped.